cilium/tetragon/README.md

 to take on a match.
 For bare metal or VM use cases without Kubernetes a YAML configuration file may be used.

-In this example we can monitor if a process inside a Kubernetes workload perform an open, close, read or write in the `/etc/` directory.
+In this example, we can monitor if a process inside a Kubernetes workload performs an open, close, read or write in the `/etc/` directory.
 The policy may further specify additional dirs or specific files if needed.